parrisma/Reinforcement-Learning/README.md

 that the agent can experience more of the environment.

 ### `Model.py` ###
-* The Neural Network that is learning the state to action optimisation.
+* The Neural Network that is learning the curr_coords to action optimisation.

 ### `ReplayMemory.py` ###
-* A full history of all state-action-reward events
+* A full history of all curr_coords-action-reward events

     /examples